 Want to change careers?
 You’re definitely not alone.
 That’s why we’ve partnered with Squarespace to create this special four-part series on how to navigate the transition, complete with worksheets to guide you every step of the way.
-Find Part 1 here, read on for Part 2, then stay tuned for the rest of the series (coming soon!).
+Read on for Part 2, then check out Parts 1, 3, and 4.

 One of the biggest challenges of a career change can be convincing a hiring manager that you’re qualified for a different role or industry.
 The first step in overcoming this hurdle is updating your resume with the right transferable skills and keywords—as well as creating a straightforward resume website (it can even be a single page!).